brandonchaffee/expopulo-libre/docs/moderation-appendix.rst

 ================    ====================================================
 Name                ``extendModerationWindow``

-Description         | Internal function for extending the moderation window after the completion of another
+Description         | Internal function for extending the moderation window after the completion of
-                    | phase to the moderation process.
-This occcurs after challenge deposit has been met or
+                    | another phase to the moderation process.
+This occurs after challenge deposit has
-                    | after affirm deposit has been met.
+                    | been met or after affirm deposit has been met.

 Contract            ``Moderation.sol``